smasky/SWAT-UQ/docs/best_management_practices.md

 where $TP_{base}$ and $TP_{now}$ denote the total amount of TP flowing out of the 51 sub-basin before and after the implementation of BMPs, respectively.

-The third objective is the cost of BMPs. **The unit cost of filter strip is 420 Yuan/ha, while the grassed waterways is 600 Yuan/m^2.** Therefore, for a sub-basin, the cost is:
+The third objective is the cost of BMPs. **The unit cost of filter strip is 420 Yuan/ha, while the grassed waterways is 200 Yuan/ha.** Therefore, for a sub-basin, the cost is:

 $cost_{filter}^i = Area_{AGRI}^i*FILTER_RATIO*FILTER_I*420$

-$cost_{gwat}^i = GWATW*GWATL*GWATI*600$
+$cost_{gwat}^i = GWATW* GWATL/10*GWATI*200$

 $Obj_3 = \sum{cost_{filter}^i + cost_{gwat}^i}, i\in \left \{ 1,13,14,20,31 \right \}$

 where $Area_{AGRI}$ represents the area of agricultural land use.

-In this example, the computation of these objectives cannot be completed solely through the `*.eval` file control.
-Instead, the required data are obtained via file control, and the objective function (`objFunc`) should be defined manually by the user.
+In this example, the computation of the objectives cannot be performed solely using the `*.eval` file.
+However, the necessary data can be obtained from the file, after which the `objFunc` or `conFunc` can be defined manually by the user.

-For the first two objectives, we require the total amount of TN and TP flowing out of the 51 sub-basin in 2021.
+For the first two objectives, the total amounts of TN and TP flowing out of the sub-basin 51 during 2021 are required.

-Therefore, the `*.eval` file can be edited as follows:
+Therefore, the `eval` file can be:

+File name : `obj_bmp.evl`

 ```
 SER_1 : ID of series data